ht-w/blog/README.md

 - Others: Elasticsearch, Logstash, Redis, Nginx

-Due to my lack of front end skills the blog page is not responsive on mobile device.
+Due to my lack of front end skills，the blog page is not responsive on mobile device.
 I will figure it out and fix it in the future.